 Activities:

 Summer activities include hiking many trails, like the popular Wonderland Trail that goes around the mountain.
 For experienced climbers, there are challenging routes on Disappointment Cleaver and Emmons Glacier.
-In winter, you can snowshoe, ski cross-country, or go downhill skiing at Crystal Mountain Resort.
+Explore more things to do in Mount Rainier National Park here.

 Scenic Highlights: